Clemson's offensive, defensive coordinators respond to Florida State opening

-CLEMSON — Jeff Scott must've known the question was coming.
+CLEMSON — Jeff Scott must have known the question was coming.
 Monday morning, less than 24 hours after Florida State fired coach Willie Taggart, Scott was asked what would constitute the right move for him.

 "Oh, gosh," Scott whispered under his breath, sitting up in his chair, then leaning forward.
 He beamed.
 "All I know is I haven't seen that yet."